ferhatelmas/ferhatelmas.com/README.md

 ## Fork Status

-- This is a fork of [https://www.leohuynh.dev/](https://github.com/hta218/leohuynh.dev) to run on Cloudflare with OpenNext.js and to remove some feature I deem unnecessary.
+- This is a fork of [https://www.leohuynh.dev/](https://github.com/hta218/leohuynh.dev) to run on Cloudflare with OpenNext.js and to remove some features I deem unnecessary.
 Huge thanks to original authors [Timothy Lin](https://x.com/timlrxx) and [Leo Huynh](https://x.com/hta218_).